run-ai/docs/docs/admin/workloads/inference-overview.md

 To withstand SLA, Inference workloads are typically set with *autoscaling*.
 Autoscaling is the ability to add more computing power (Kubernetes pods) when the load increases and shrink allocated resources when the system is idle.

-There are a number of ways to trigger auto-scaling.
+There are a number of ways to trigger autoscaling.
 Run:ai supports the following:

 | Metric          | Units        |   Run:ai name   |
 |-----------------|--------------|-----------------|